avxsynth-testing/avxsynth-wiki/Testing-Summary.md

  * Some functions that depend on Windows-specific functionality (e.g. AVISource, DirectShowSource) have not been ported.
  * Assembly code has not been ported.
 This may result in different output from Windows.
- * There are currently issues with getting reliable audio output.

 # Tested Functions